 Find inspiration with these recommendations from our team of Africa travel experts, and give us a call if you’d like to know more!

 Why go?
 Although no one can guarantee wildlife sightings, there’s a good chance that you will see all of the Big 5 in Sabi Sands Game Reserve—sometimes all in one day!
 It shares an unfenced border with the famous (and very popular) Kruger National Park, so you get the same great wildlife viewing, but without the crowds.
 Plus, the Sabi Sands is one of the best places to see leopards, which can be difficult to spot elsewhere.

 Accommodations: The Sabi Sands has several high-end safari lodges offering luxurious rooms and 5-star service.
 There are options for all types of travelers, including families, honeymooners, and groups of friends.
 Note, you do pay a premium for being in one of Africa’s best safari destinations!

-When to go: Wildlife viewing is great year-round; May to October is considered the very best time.
+When to go: Wildlife viewing is great all year, even in Green Season; May to October is considered the very best time.

 Okavango Delta, Botswana

 Why go?
 Each year, the Okavango Delta undergoes a dramatic transformation as dry, dusty riverbeds begin to flood and fill with lush vegetation.
 This, in turn, attracts some of the highest concentrations of wildlife found in all of Africa.
 Think herds of elephant numbering in the hundreds, mega-prides of lion, and a dazzling array of unique birds.
 Depending on where you stay, you can enjoy water safaris and land-based game drives.
 The Okavango Delta has long been considered one of the best safaris in Africa.